blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### (Variant)Simultaneous initiative
 Each round, every player character chooses what they will attempt to do (eg cast a spell, attack a specific enemy, retreat and hide).
 All player rolls are made simultaneously.
-The game master then goes in an arbitrary order (likely left to right across a battle map) and calls for rolls in order to judge what happens.
+The keeper then goes in an arbitrary order (likely left to right across a battle map) and calls for rolls in order to judge what happens.
 This prevents players from using knowledge of turn order, enemy, or friendly actions at the time of making their decision for the round.
 In turn, this renders combat chaotic and unpredictable.